Humanist EDge: AHA Center for Education Creates Scouting Humanist Medal

 - Serve and Participation: “I will help my community in ways that let me get to know those who need my help.”

-Scouts will be able to earn their humanist badge through activities highlighting the humanist values and principles of the Ten Commitments.
+Scouts will be able to earn their humanist medal through activities highlighting the humanist values and principles of the Ten Commitments.
 Scouts will be guided in acting altruistically and empathically towards others; showing care and concern for our earth; and displaying humility and ethically responsible behavior in working towards peace and social justice.
 Some of the activities developed coincide with existing Scout expectations, such as being a good family member or citizen, being of help to others, taking care of oneself, and keeping outdoor conservation in mind.

-It’s our hope the Scouts BSA will recognize with this humanist badge how much we are striving for the same results in raising conscientious, respectful, ethical, and responsible young adults.
+It’s our hope the Scouts BSA will recognize with this humanist medal how much we are striving for the same results in raising conscientious, respectful, ethical, and responsible young adults.
 And they uphold their new inclusive vision for all youth to see themselves in scouting whether they are gay, transgender, female, religious, or non-religious.